sebschlicht/ansible-nas/README.md

 ### Variables

-The variables of this playbook are defined in the YAML file `group_vars/nas/vars.yml`.
+All variables of this playbook that have to be customized are defined in the YAML file `group_vars/custom/vars.yml`.
+There are additional variables that usually do not need to be changed but are included in the table below.

-They are loosely structured by the different features that this playbook offers and should be quite self-explanatory already.
+The variables are loosely structured by the different features that this playbook offers and should be quite self-explanatory already.
 The table below lists which variables are available for each feature.
 You only need to care about the variables of features that you are going to install.